 Sometimes the best shots happen by mistake.
 Here are a few that I couldn't have planned.

 You may have seen photos of an incredible swirl of sandstone, somewhere in the desert Southwest.
 The first time I saw it, I was blown away by the beauty.
-I found out that the place is called “The Wave” by photographers and is part of an area called North Coyote Buttes by the Park Service.
-It's a difficult place to see as the BLM allows only 20 people per day to make the 5 mile hike and out.
+I found out that the place is called “The Wave” by photographers and is part of an area the Park Service calls North Coyote Buttes.
+It's a difficult place to see as the BLM allows only 20 people per day to make the 5 mile hike.
 I didn't know if I would ever get to see it, but I certainly wanted to.
 Click the image to the right to read more.

 This is a challenging hike but the rewards are great.
 Bring a tripod and a water filter.